pal-robotics/rqt_chat/README.md

 4. **ros4hri**
    Since ros4hri is not available as a pre-built package for ROS2 Humble, you will need to build it from source (instructions provided below).

-5. **tts_msgs**
-   The tts_msgs package is required for TTS functionality.
-Instructions to build it from source are provided below.

 ---

 ## Installation Steps